-The nature of my work means I travel all over London, and see the skyline from different perspectives.
+The nature of my work means I travel all over London, and see the skyline from different locations.
 The familiar city looks very different from different vantage points.
 Some buildings are obscured, others are visible and it looks totally different from different heights.

 Five things to try: